-A grant awarded to undergraduate students who have not earned a bachelor or professional degree and who have exceptional need.
+A grant awarded to undergraduate students who have not earned a bachelor or professional degree and who have exceptional financial need.
 Funds are limited and priority is given to Federal Pell Grant recipients.
 The Federal SEOG grant does not have to be repaid.

-A student interested in a position must log-on to PittSource to complete the online application.
+A student interested in a position must log on to the Pitt Talent Center to complete the online application.
 After a student is hired, a Work-Study Orientation and all payroll forms must be completed prior to the first day of work.

 Federal Direct Loans must be repaid.
 Repayment begins 6 months after the student graduates, withdraws, or drops below half-time status.
 Your financial need determines whether the loan is subsidized (the government pays the interest while the student is in school) or unsubsidized (the student is responsible for the interest while attending school).
 The federal government sets the interest rates.
-The rate for both the subsidized and unsubsidized Federal Direct Stafford Loan is a variable/fixed rate that is set every July 1.
+The rate for both the subsidized and unsubsidized Federal Direct Loans is a variable/fixed rate that is set every July 1.
 The government also regulates how much a student may borrow each year.
-This amount is based on the number of completed or accepted credits at Pitt-Greensburg.
+This amount is based on the number of completed or accepted credits at Pitt-Greensburg:

 Dependent Undergraduate(except students whose parents are unable to obtain PLUS Loans)